ragg2

 code1_f.mach0: Mach-O 64-bit x86_64 executable

-Same with 'pe' format.
+Same with the 'PE' format.

 In the above examples, the target architecture is the architecture of your machine.
 But target architecture can explicitly be specified using the '-a' option.